-Add excitement to mealtimes, with Portland Pet Food Company’s dog food toppers!
+Add excitement to mealtimes, with Portland Pet Food Company’s fresh dog food toppers!
 Available in 5 tasty flavors that dogs crave – check out our meal pack!

 If your dog has stopped eating, gradually or suddenly, there’s likely a reason for it.

 Below are some of the top reasons dogs won’t eat:

 - Loss of Appetite in Older Dogs